ZWhit196/jq-modal/README.md

 The content for the modal to display in the main modal body.
 If nothing is passed, the body will be rendered empty.
 A HTML or jQuery object can be passed to insert as the body content, or a function can be given which should return content which can be appended to the modal body.
 Defaults to `''`.

-`header` : Boolean, HTML, jQuery, function
+`header` : Boolean, String, HTML, jQuery, function
 Determines whether to render a header on the modal.
 If `false`, no header is created.
 If a HTML or jQuery object is passed, this is set as the content of the header section.
 A function should return the content for the header, and is passed the text that would be assigned as the title.
 This allows the `headerTitle` option to be passed and still used within the function if desired.
 Defaults to `true`.

-`headerTitle` : String, HTML, jQuery, function
+`headerTitle` : String, function
 The main content for the modal title.
-Without a header, this will never be used,
+Without a header, this will never be used.
+A function should return a String for use in the title header.
+Defaults to `''`.

-`closeButton` : Boolean, HTML, jQuery, function Determines whether to render a close button in the header of the modal.
+`closeButton` : Boolean, String, HTML, jQuery, function Determines whether to render a close button in the header of the modal.
 If there is no header, this could be considered to be `false`, as there would never be a header for the button to be rendered in.
 A HTML or jQuery object would act as a replacement for the button, thus allowing custom buttons to be added in place of the default button.
+A function should return one of either an HTML element, jQuery object, or String.
 Defaults to `true`.

-`footer` : Boolean, HTML, jQuery, function
+`footer` : Boolean, String, HTML, jQuery, function
 Similar to the `header` option, but for a footer section.
 Defaults to `false`.